notdian/kosovatools.org/README.md

 ## Contributing
 - **Guidelines**: Follow the conventions in `AGENTS.md` for module structure, commit format, and PR expectations.
 - **Tool Packages**: Scaffold each tool as a dedicated package (e.g., `packages/customs-codes`) with a `package.json`, `tsconfig.json`, and `src/` exports.
 Re-export UI building blocks from `packages/ui`, then consume the package inside `apps/web`.
 When ready, wire build or typecheck scripts for the package into Turbo.
+Tool-specific UI and hooks should live within that package so ownership and data dependencies stay clear.
 - **Tool Stubs**: Create directories, fixtures, or mocks for new features, but avoid shipping unfinished production routes—use feature flags or draft routes under `app/(experimental)/`.
 - **Data Sources**: Document any new RKS datasets in the PR description and capture ingestion scripts or transformation steps inside `/docs/data`.